CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

-The Osaka Gas Group pursues gas stoves that perform better in cooking, and are easier to use, easier to maintain, and more energy efficient.
+The Daigas Group pursues gas stoves that perform better in cooking, and are easier to use, easier to maintain, and more energy efficient.
 We are constantly introducing products with optimal burner shapes, pan supporter height, and grill construction.

 Currently, all of the table-top and built-in cookers made by Osaka Gas comply with FY2007 standards for burners and the FY2009 standards for grills under Japan's Energy Conservation Law.

 The Daigas Group helps customers use energy wisely and efficiently by providing energy know-how and helpful energy-saving tips via a variety of media.

 For example, the monthly statement of gas use we provide at the time of the meter reading shows not only gas use for that month but also the previous month and the same month of the previous year, allowing customers to compare their gas use over time.

 On the Osaka Gas Web site, customers can also read “Energy-saving tips to become a wise energy consumer6rdquo; on which examples of energy-saving measures consumers can take at home and effects of such measures are shown.
 On regular visits to check the safety of customers' gas appliances, we hand out a gas safety manual and other safety booklets, which give ideas for saving energy and maintaining gas appliances.

 Reduction of CO2 Emissions at Customer Sites (Business / Industrial Use)

 Technological development and the spread of gas co-generation systems